About campaigns

 Step 5.

-The second sub-audience is similar to the first one, but instead choose the “cooling down” value from Predicted Lifecycle Status.
+The second sub-audience is similar to the first one, but instead choose the “Cooling down” value from Predicted Lifecycle Status.

 Choose the "cooling down" lifecycle status.